umbraco/UmbracoDocs/Reference/Templating/Modelsbuilder/Understand-And-Extend.md

 ### Extending

-Because a model is generated as a partial class, it is possible to extend it, eg adding a property, by dropping the following code in a `MyDocument.cs` file:
+Because a model is generated as a partial class, it is possible to extend it, e.g. adding a property, by dropping the following code in a `MyDocument.cs` file:

     public partial class MyDocument
     {
       public int TenTimesMyProperty { get { return MyProperty * 10; } }
     }

-In modes where models are built within the site (Dll, PureLive) any `*.cs` file in the `~/App_Data/Models` directory that is _not_ a `*.generated.cs` file is preserved and compiled alongside the models.
-If models are built outside the site, eg in Visual Studio, just remember to include the files in the compilation.
+In modes where models are built within the site (Dll, PureLive) any `*.cs` file in the `~/App_Data/Models` directory that is _not_ a `*.generated.cs` file, is preserved and compiled alongside the models.
+If models are built outside the site, e.g. in Visual Studio, just remember to include the files in the compilation.

 If the custom partial class provides a **constructor** that has the same signature as the generated one, it will be detected and no constructor will be generated (as that would be redundant and would not compile).

 If the custom partial class **inherits** from a base class, it will be detected and the generated model will _not_ inherit from anything (as that would be redundant and would not compile).
 The base class _must_ inherit (directly or indirectly) from `PublishedContentModel` in order for the model to be valid, though.

 If the custom partial class **implements** a generated property, it will _not_ be detected and will cause a compilation error.
-The Models Builder needs to be explicitly notified about the situation: see [[Control Models Generation|Control-Generation]].
+The ModelsBuilder needs to be explicitly notified about the situation: See [Control Models Generation](Control-Generation.md).

 If the custom partial class **implements** a static mixin getter (see above), it will be detected and the generated model will _not_ implement the getter (as that would be redundant and would not compile).